VincentMDfs/graphQL/README.md

 Welcome to the GraphQL project, week 8 in CodeBoxx

-The RESTapi is at https://rocketelevatorrestfulapi.azurewebsites.net/api/
+The GraphQL is at https://rocketelevators3.herokuapp.com/graphql

 ## Testing